OpenGL Normal Vector Transformation

 OpenGL Surface Normal Vector

-Imagine a triangle polygon with 3 vertices; v1-v2-v3, and the normal of this surface is 4D normal vector as a homogeneous plane.
+Imagine a triangular polygon with 3 vertices; v1-v2-v3, and the normal of this surface is 4D normal vector as a homogeneous plane.
 (For Euclidean space, the normal is 3D normal vector.)
 If we think of the triangle as a homogeneous plane, then the plane equation becomes;

 plane equation in 4D